 It is the student's responsibility to notify his or her music instructor 24 hours in advance, preferably in person, if s/he must miss or reschedule a lesson.
 Failure to do so will result in an unexcused absence and will result in a lowering of the student's grade for the quarter.
 Lessons the student missed should be made up if s/he has given the teacher 24 hours in advance notice.
 Lessons a student misses without giving advance notice need not be made up, but will be paid for.

-Students are expected to attend all lessons, two area classes, and play a hearing each quarter (see below for more details on the requirements).
+Students are expected to attend all lessons, two area classes, the applied music recital,and play a hearing each quarter (see below for more details on the requirements).
 Any student's grade will be lowered by half a letter for each lesson, area class, or hearing missed.

 For example, although a student may be doing "A" level work, the final grade will be dropped to